-3. Day 1 Page 17
+2. To 18 2 3 3 Day 1 Page 17

-that I'm sure would be happy
+that I'm sure would be happy ,

-getting a new partner at their job.
+getting a new partner of their job.

-I know that I would love to get
+I know that I would love to get a

-voluntar job or even a part time job I'm old enough to It's a great exp when
+volunteer job or even a part time job when

-+ In old enloyed to It's a great of e gree.
+I'm old enough to It's a great exp eriance.

+1

+· .

+• .

 •

-·

-· · · · · · · · · · · · · · · · · · ·

-· ,

-•

-,

-·
+·····

 2 4 1 1 9

-I think volunteer work should be requirement before graduation, because a sinor citizen with anything the need help with like Shopping bags, Yard work, house work, driving can provent these sinor Citizens from hurting them selves and going to the It may also look good on a resama if your in need of a job and or look good in a cssay Collage.
-Also on the day of your graduation when or if you give your little speak for those people
+I think voluntper work should be a requirement before graduation, because a sinor citizen with anything the neto help with like Shapping book, Yard work, house work, driving CCt.
+It can provent these sinor Citizens from hurting them selves and going to the hospital.
+It may also look good on a resama if your in need of a job and or look good in a cssay Collage.
+Also on the day of your graduation when or if you give your little speak for those People